 Thor eventually re-joined the Avengers, briefly turning against Iron Man for his role in the Superhuman Registration Act.
-Using Norman Osborn of HAMMER as his lackey, Loki started creating as much strife and disorder among the heroes of Earth.
+Using Norman Osborn of HAMMER as his lackey, Loki meanwhile started creating as much strife and disorder among the heroes of Earth.
 Unfortunately, Osborn sent HAMMER into attacking Asgard.
 Thor came to defend the Asgardians and had his exile revoked after details of Loki's duplicity in Bor's death became obvious.
-Loki gave his life defending Asgard from Hammer, but Thor has since discovered Loki reborn as a young boy named Serrure (French for "lock") living in France.
+Loki however gave his life defending Asgard from Hammer, but Thor has since discovered Loki reborn as a young boy named Serrure (French for "lock") living in France.

+of several other gods on other planets in the universe.
 Thor remains one of the greatest heroes of Earth.
 Due to his Avengers status,

 he has the ability to call the team to his side when he deems they are needed.